Gonmora41/Netflix_Short_Film_Finder/README.md

 ### Data Analysis

 - When I realized that the catalogue was mostly updtated, I wanted to see how could I use it to improve my Netflix experience.
 One of the greatest pain point I find with their platform is the time I waste when choosing what to watch.
 Also, there is not much room to filter the movies by duration, only by genre.
-With this in mind, and knowing that there might be a lot of unkown good short movies I created the short movie finder in order to erase the multiple options that makes me spend more time deciding than watching.
+With this in mind, and knowing that there might be a lot of unkown good short movies I created the short film finder in order to erase the multiple options that makes me spend more time deciding than watching.

 ![Finder in action](Finder-in-action2.png)
 ### Recommendations